smaranjitghose/DeepPixel/deeppixel/Instance Segmentation/README.md

  *  Object Detection using Fast RCNN
  *  Semantic Segmentation

- In 2018 , FaceBookAI Research proposed a research paper for the approach .
+ In 2018 , FaceBookAI Research proposed a [research paper](https://arxiv.org/pdf/1703.06870.pdf) for the approach .

+ The Segmented Image Examples are shown below: